 External board members

-External board members (ie non agency employees) participating on boards, committees or commissions for whom agency-related entity approval has been given (see Part C of Entities covered by the Fund
+External board members (ie non participant employees) participating on boards, committees or commissions for whom agency-related entity approval has been given (see Part C of Entities covered by the Fund

 ) are provided with personal accident cover provided their employer's workers compensation does not provide cover.